kodecocodes/i9t/testing/testing.markdown

 [TODO: Check the formatting with a newer version of deckle] Similarly, `ExerciseViewController` displays a list of all exercises in the app.
 From here, you can add a new exercise or tap into an existing exercise, taking you to `ExerciseDetailViewController`.

-- **WorkoutTests:** The sample app already includes some unit tests in its testing target. **Exercises.swift** and **WorkoutsTests.swift** contain unit tests for their corresponding model objects.
+- **WorkoutsTests:** The sample app already includes some unit tests in its testing target. **ExerciseTests.swift** and **WorkoutTests.swift** contain unit tests for their corresponding model objects.

-> **Note**: Even though the view controller source files are much longer than the model object source files, notice how they don't have any tests.
+Even though the view controller source files are much longer than the model object source files, notice how they don't have any tests.
 Talk about a problem!

-That's a lot of UI code that has no test coverage.
 You'll learn how to measure and test this code later in the chapter.

 ## Code coverage

 As now know, the starter project already comes with some tests.
 However, how do you know if you have _enough_ tests and whether you're testing the right parts of your project?

 That's where code coverage comes in.
 With Xcode 7 came the ability to get coverage reports that show how much code in any given file is "exercised" by your tests.
+No pun intended :]

 By default, code coverage isn't turned on.
 Change that now in the starter project by selecting **Product\Scheme\Edit Scheme...**, and then select the **Test** action and click on the **Code Coverage — Gather coverage data** checkbox.